wp-plugins/benchmark-email-lite/readme.txt

 = Q5: How do I control which page(s) the widget appears on, or subscribe to multiple lists? =

-There is an optional setting to limit the Plugin to a single page, if desired.
-The widget can be extended to allow subscriptions to multiple lists or even multiple Benchmark Email API accounts.
-This is accomplished by installing multiple instances of the widget in various widget compatible areas of your theme.
+The widget supports subscriptions to multiple lists or even multiple Benchmark Email API accounts.
+You may use our optional setting to limit the Plugin to a single page, or use the JetPack module "Widget Visibility" to create visibility rules for a single widget instance.
+You may also configure multiple instances of the widget and title each instance for the list it corresponds to.

 = Q6: How can I customize the email template? =